Team Effectiveness Assessment: Basics and Questionnaire

 Team Effectiveness Assessment: this article offers a practical explanation of the Team Effectiveness Assessment.
-After reading, you’ll have a basic understanding of this powerful team management tool.
+Next to what it is, highlights this article also the characteristics of an effective team, the five sub-areas and the dimensions of effectiveness.
 This article also contains a downloadable and editable Team Effectiveness questionnaire.
+Enjoy reading!

 What is the Team Effectiveness Assessment?